A Mouthful of Petrol

 Filmmaking Challenge

-We are delighted to present our Filmmaking Challenge for a 2nd year to inspire, engage and celebrate local filmmakers from Folkestone, Hythe and Romney Marsh.
-We encouraged all levels of filmmakers to pick up a camera this summer and make a documentary.
+We are delighted to present our Filmmaking Challenge for a 3rd year to inspire, engage and celebrate local filmmakers from Folkestone, Hythe and Romney Marsh.
+We encourage all levels of filmmakers to pick up a camera this summer and make a documentary.

-Working in partnership with Klip Films and Screen South, we devised the competition to encourage seasoned and budding filmmakers to come up with ideas in the documentary form based on the local environment, stories and communities in Kent.
+Working in partnership with Klip Films and Screen South, we devised the competition for seasoned and budding filmmakers to come up with ideas in the documentary form based on the local environment, stories and communities in Kent.

-The competition was open to both professional and community filmmakers and was an opportunity to have some fun with the form or try out something new.
+The competition is open to both professional and community filmmakers and was an opportunity to have some fun with the form or try out something new.

 RULES